flaport/dwm/README.md

 # dwm - dynamic window manager
 dwm is an extremely fast, small, and dynamic window manager for X.

+## Note
+This is a stable branch, but not in development anymore.

 ## Requirements
 In order to build dwm you need the Xlib header files.